TuDou-PK/SGCN-Sparse-Graph-Convolution-Network-Tensorflow/README.md

 ## Result

-**Warning**: due to the different DL frame, tensorflow version is not exactly the same with pytorch version.
+**Warning**: due to using the different DL frame, tensorflow version is not exactly the same with pytorch version.
 Like the way to intial convolution layer kernel.

 ### ADE & FDE
 |   Metric\Dataset   | ETH  | HOTEL | MOT-15 |